Modern and Medieval Languages (MML) at Cambridge

 Want to study more than two languages?

 In the second and fourth years, you can choose to take an introductory course in a language and culture you haven’t studied before.
-The languages currently on offer are Catalan, Dutch, Neo-Latin, Polish, Portuguese and Ukrainian.
+The languages currently on offer are Catalan, Dutch, modern Greek, Neo-Latin, Polish, Portuguese and Ukrainian.

 Another possibility (open to any member of the University) is to take a one-year course at the University’s Language Centre to obtain a further language qualification.
 Courses are available in basic Arabic and Mandarin; and in basic, intermediate and advanced French, German, Italian, Russian and Spanish.